KirillDariy/Monopoly-Game/README.md

 # Monopoly-Game
-A replica of the Monopoly game created by me and my friend for our grade 12 computer science course.
-This was our final project.
+A full recreation of the Monopoly game created by me and my friend for our grade 12 computer science course as our final project.

 ## Features:
-- 2-4 players
+- Multiplayer player (2-4)
 - Buying and mortgaging of properties
 - Chance and Community cards
 - Jail
 - Dice
 - Display for players information
+- Music
 - Seperate window for the information of a given property and the players list of properties
 - Ability to pay and collect rent
 - Green indicator on current player